bakkenbaeck/iOS-handbook/COMPONENTS.md

 **Send a few tweets from the @hyperoslo account**

 Always express yourself like you are apart of a team, use **"We did this"** and never **"I did this"**.
-Take the time to compose personal tweets to all your recipients, copy pasting one message to everyone makes you sounds like a robot, don't do this.
+Take the time to compose personal tweets to all your recipients, copy pasting one message to everyone makes you sound like a robot, don't do this.

 A few examples: